 So you have successfully created an array of reports and figures that can tell you everything about every aspect of every call ever logged.
 Great!
 You now have a lot of interesting information that will take time from what you should be focusing on: the customer.

-My problem with this approach: if you measure everything you can find, how do you find the time to prioritise and focus on adding value and benefits to your customer base?
+My problem with this approach: if you measure everything you can find, how do you find the time to prioritize and focus on adding value and benefits to your customer base?

 Focusing on the Customer